end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | CH 6 | : | ??? |
 {{< /rc-channels >}}

 The following article explains how I manage to solve the issue: *How can I control more than one device using a single channel*.

+{{< postedit >}}
   EDIT: To make all mixing pre-calculations easier, do not hesitate to use my [Mixing Calculator for R/C Transmitter](/rc-transmitter-mix-calculator/) (it's an Excel Sheet!)
+{{< /postedit >}}

 I could have used an 8-channel receiver to solve this but I did not had a free receiver that I could spare.
 This guide will show you how to multiplex RC transmitter switches (inputs) into a **single** channel.

 # Use a microcontroller

 For this type of project, 7 channels is usually required.
-The easiest method would have been to replace the receiver but since I like the DIY way, I decided to multiplex two switches into the 6th channel and use a microcontroller to read the signal and demultiplex each switches states. **Note:** This is only valid if there is a microcontroller connected with the receiver that  ***you***  can program to demultiplex the signal.
+The easiest method would have been to replace the receiver but since I like the DIY way, I decided to multiplex two switches into the 6th channel and use a microcontroller to read the signal and demultiplex each switches states.

+{{< pleasenote >}}
+  **Note:** This is only valid if there is a microcontroller connected with the receiver that  ***you***  can program to demultiplex the signal.
 Do not expect your proprietary flight controller to be able to understand your signal.
+{{< /pleasenote >}}

 # Multiplexing switches (only)